 Figure 3.1 – (a) A section of an example of the configuration file used by the user to determine the parameters of the test. (b) A section of the shifter used by the master used throughout the test.
 The data from the config file is entered into the shifter at the beginning of the test while other data is updated during the test

-Each time a slave VI is opened the master VI determines what specific task it needs to complete based on the current position of the test, an example of which is seen in figure 3.2.
-The parameters for that task are then pulled from the shifter and sent to the Slave VI, as seen in figure 3.3.
-This data is stored in the shifter of the slave VI for the VI to access when needed
+This allows the master to access the data needed to be sent to the slave VIs as well as store data retrieved from the slaves; often setting them as new parameters for future tasks.
+This means that the test parameters can be altered, by changing values in the config file without having to change any of the program’s code.